bediger4000/heapcount/README.md

-I wrote a quick and dirty [heap implementation](heap) to understand things, I cribbed most of the code from a "heap sort" [linked list](https://github.com/bediger4000/linked_lists) sorting algorithm, which was in turn transliterated from a C heap sort algorithm I wrote after receiving enlightenment about heaps.
+I wrote a quick and dirty [heap implementation](heap) to understand things, I cribbed most of the code from a "heap sort" [linked list](https://github.com/bediger4000/linked_lists) sorting algorithm, which I copied from another [daily coding problem](https://github.com/bediger4000/jobscheduler) solution that I just might have overthought, which was in turn transliterated from a C heap sort algorithm I wrote after receiving enlightenment about heaps.
 The point of this is to try inserting integers into a genuine heap to see if particular configurations can be achieved.